-Let’s explore the French Christmas traditions.
+I lived both in France and the USA, so in this article I will pinpoint the French Christmas traditions, and often point out what’s different with my experience in the US.
 Should you have more questions about Christmas in France, don’t hesitate to ask me in the comment section below, it will be my pleasure to try to answer them.

 This free French lesson – like many on French Today’s blog – features audio recordings.
 Click on the link next to the headphones to hear the French pronunciation.

 If you were to stroll the streets of France in December, would you know it’s Christmas time?

 Yes, you would… but maybe less so than in other countries – I’m thinking about the US there, where I lived.

 In France, stores don’t necessarily play Christmas songs, and wishing people Joyeux Noël (Merry Christmas) is usually mostly done the very week of Christmas.

 So Christmas is definitely in the air… but maybe a little bit less than it is in other countries: I lived in the US for 17 years and over there, Christmas was everywhere !!

 To learn the French Christmas vocabulary, I invite you to read my free French lesson featuring 100 French Christmas terms with audio recordings.